hynek/argon2-cffi/docs/cli.rst

 .. code-block:: text

-  $ python -m argon2 -t 1 -m 512 -p 2
+   $ python -m argon2
    Running Argon2id 100 times with:
-   hash_len: 16
+   hash_len: 16 bytes
-   memory_cost: 512
+   memory_cost: 102400 KiB
-   parallelism: 2
+   parallelism: 8 threads
-   time_cost: 1
+   time_cost: 2 iterations

    Measuring...

-   0.432ms per password verification
+   45.3ms per password verification

 This should make it much easier to determine the right parameters for your use case and your environment.